What is the best soil to buy for your garden?

 Bagged Soil

 Bagged soil is what you buy from your local garden centre or home improvement store.
-This soil comes in plastic bags and tend to hold 28.3L (1 cu. foot), and the larger bags are 56.6L (2 cu. feet).
-This soil comes in a variety of different mixtures depending on what you are using it for (however, we believe that this is mostly marketing).
+It comes in plastic bags and tends to hold 28.3L (1 cu. foot), and the larger bags are 56.6L (2 cu. feet).
+You can buy it from different brands, and it comes in different mixtures (such as potting soil or raised bed soil).
+There are many types and names but mainly it’s just marketing since the composition inside the bag is similar across all types.
 If you aren’t sure about the different options on the market, and what they are meant for, you can check out our article here that talks all about soil.

 Price